 Fixing vulnerabilities in the application requires an understanding of the problem and code changes.
 The process takes considerable time and resources, which makes eliminating all the vulnerabilities in an uphill project.

-A smarter choice is to start with the vulnerabilities with higher impact on the business and brand reputation.
+A smarter choice is to start with the vulnerabilities with a higher impact on business and brand reputation.
 Ensure that the developers dedicate their time to these issues only.
 Once the Critical and High vulnerabilities are fixed, move to the medium and low.

 Ground realities are different from your app security plans.
 No matter how small your business is, it may take weeks to just find the vulnerabilities; months to fix them.